6thfdwp/learning-thoughts/notes/MongoDB.md

 ```
 Clearly, we can only traverse in two directions.
 From top down `sort({status: -1, deliveryDate: -1})` or bottom up.

+Let's have some examples to see how index affects query plan.
 **CateringOrder**
 ```js
 {status:'CONFIRMED', sortby: {deliveryDate: 1}}